Welcome to ILT!

 ILT does not glory in possessing truths about Jesus Christ,

-but is captured by the truth of Jesus Christ, and him crucified.
+but is captured by the truth of Jesus Christ, and him crucified and risen.

 “I decided to know nothing among you except Jesus Christ,